feludwig/pgsql-omt-schema/README.md

 Not the omt schema, but still a rich addition to any map: elevation, represented as same-elevation contour lines.

-On a just somewhat related note: The `contours-function.sql` creates a `pg_tileserv` compatible sql function that returns data from a contours lines database ([setup guide](https://wiki.openstreetmap.org/wiki/Contour_relief_maps_using_mapnik#The_PostGIS_approach)).
+The `contours-function.sql` creates a `pg_tileserv`
+compatible sql function that returns data from a contours lines database ([setup guide](https://wiki.openstreetmap.org/wiki/Contour_relief_maps_using_mapnik#The_PostGIS_approach)).
 The supplied [`contours.json`](contours.json) is a simple style for that, adapted from the `contours.xml` in the guide.
+This is independent of the omt-schema.

 ## Javascript

 The contours layer alone is not useful.
-Add the following javascript to "append" contours to an already existing layger :
+Add the following javascript to "append" contours to an already existing layer :
 ```
 document.map.on('load',function() {
   fetch('contours.json').then(r=>r.json()).then(function(c) {